Find Your Perfect School

-What makes this degree unique is how it includes international business into its curriculum.
-This course will allow students to study different business frameworks of foreign countries, allowing them to further understand and think of ways how they can create businesses outside the United States.
+What makes this degree unique is how it includes international business in its curriculum.
+This course will allow students to study different business frameworks of foreign countries, allowing them to further understand and think of ways they can create businesses outside the United States.

 Students needing financial aid can explore various opportunities by completing the FAFSA application during enrollment.

 Bucks County Community College